c0stya/trre/README.md

 #### Danger zone

-Do not use '*' or '+' in the right part because it forces the infinite generation loop:
+Avoid using `*` or `+` in the right part, as it can cause infinite loops:

 ```bash
 $ echo '' | trre ':a*'      # <- do NOT do this
 dog
 ```

-Use the finite iteration instead:
+Instead, use finite iterations:

 ```bash
 $ echo '' | trre ':(repeat-10-times){10}'
 dog
 ```

 ### Range transformations

+Transform ranges of characters:

 ```bash
 $ echo "regular expressions" | trre  "[a:A-z:Z]"
 REGULAR EXPRESSIONS
 ```

-We could use it to create a toy cipher, e.g. Caesar cipher where we encrypt text by a cyclic shift of the alphabet:
+As more complex example, lets create a toy cipher.
+Below is the Caesar cipher(1) implementation:

 ```bash
 $ echo 'caesar cipher' | trre '[a:b-y:zz:a]'
 dbftbs djqifs
 ```

-and decrypt back:
+And decrypt it back:

 ```bash
 $ echo 'dbftbs djqifs' | trre '[a:zb:a-y:x]'